parmes/parmes/parmec/output_files.rst

 Output files
 ============

-Currently Parmec supports for the following output file formats:
+Currently Parmec supports the following output file formats:

 * For spherical and ellipsoidal particles: